Wesley-Ryan/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+ A function.

+ The way that closures work is that they allow us access to an outer function's scope from an inner function.
+This allows for reusablity.

 2. Study the following code, then answer the questions below.

 ```js